-STRATEGIC OBJECTIVES DESCRIPTION OF STRATEGIC OBJECTIVES/RATIONAL / GOALS Rational planning to The Municipality seeks to conduct a land audit for the identified nodal areas well in advance to realise its strategy bridge first and second of becoming a city and thereby bridge the first and second economies.
-Further investments and establishment economies and provide of industries and enterprises should be investigated and established to diversify the economy of the municipal adequate land for area.
-The municipality must create an environment conducive for economic growth through investments in development socio-economic infrastructure to trigger local economic growth and forge partnerships with stakeholders to invest in the local economy.
+STRATEGIC OBJECTIVES / GOALS DESCRIPTION OF STRATEGIC OBJECTIVES/RATIONAL Rational planning to bridge first and second economies and provide adequate land for development The Municipality seeks to conduct a land audit for the identified nodal areas well in advance to realise its strategy of becoming a city and thereby bridge the first and second economies.
+Further investments and establishment of industries and enterprises should be investigated and established to diversify the economy of the municipal area.
+The municipality must create an environment conducive for economic growth through investments in socio-economic infrastructure to trigger local economic growth and forge partnerships with stakeholders to invest in the local economy.
 Existing policies should be reviewed, or new policies developed to become more enabling and focussed on establishment of partnerships and networks that will enhance and expand the SMME value chain.
-The spatial positioning and related possibilities to link with and benefit from other growing economies around the municipal area should be exploited through extensive marketing and branding of the municipality as a vibrant city.
-Provide sound financial Lephalale Local Municipality seeks to identify potential revenue sources and increase its own revenue through management system and credit control and lobbying for more external funding for it to create sustainable revenue base to become a fullyrevenue enhancement fledged city.
+The spatial positioning and related possibilities to link with and benefit from other growing economies around the municipal area should be exploited through extensive marketing and branding of the Provide sound financial management system and municipality as a vibrant city.
+Lephalale Local Municipality seeks to identify potential revenue sources and increase its own revenue through credit control and lobbying for more external funding for it to create sustainable revenue base to become a fullyrevenue enhancement fledged city.
 These mechanisms will therefore entail the establishment of a proper credit control unit to handle credit collection processes.
 Hence, the improvement on billing accuracy will need to be optimised.
 These efforts need to be well communicated to communities to secure buy-in and thereby enhancing democratic governance.
 Given the complexity of the situation the municipality will need to review its credit control policy and eliminate possible gaps in the process.
 It is therefore critical for the Budget and Treasury department to develop business plans for projects that need funding and submit to WDM donor funder to lobby for funding.
 This will afford the municipality with an opportunity to build the city and realise its vision for the next 20 years and beyond.